paulmeller/streamlit-db-admin/README.md

-# Streamlit DB Admin
+# StreamlitD Admin

-Streamlit DB Admin provides an interactive and user-friendly interface to manage and interact with various databases.
+StreamlitDBAdmin provides an interactive and user-friendly interface to manage and interact with various databases.
 Easily view, edit, and manage your database schemas and tables right from the web interface.

 ## Table of Contents